Gone in Sixty Seconds

 Upon learning that he has to come out of retirement to steal 50 cars in one night to save his brother Kip's life, former car thief Randall "Memphis" Raines enlists help from a few "boost happy" pals to accomplish a seemingly impossible feat.
 From countless car chases to relentless cops, the high-octane excitement builds as Randall swerves around more than a few roadblocks to keep Kip alive.

-Despite a substantial budget of $90.0M, Gone in Sixty Seconds became a commercial success, earning $237.2M worldwide—a 164% return.
+Despite a significant budget of $90.0M, Gone in Sixty Seconds became a commercial success, earning $237.2M worldwide—a 164% return.

 Plot Structure